 Physical activity can improve one’s health and reduce the risk of developing several diseases leaving long-term health benefits.
 The benefits of physical activities in schools are far-reaching, including student’s physical health and better academic performance.
-We, at Gurusharan Convent promote physical education amongst our students and our professional educators are in a prime position to help them establish life-long healthy behavior patterns and boost scholastic success.
+We, at Gurusharan Convent, promote physical education amongst our students and our professional educators are in a prime position to help them establish life-long healthy behaviour patterns and boost scholastic success.
 We feel that regular physical activity can help our students improve their quality of life.
 Let’s look at the top 6 benefits of physical activity in schools:

 - Reduces stress: Nowadays, students are pressured to perform better in their academics which includes spending hours in the classroom and with truckloads of homework.
 This means that they have no or little time to take care of their own health which ultimately leads to problems like stress and anxiety.
 Hence, motivating students to participate in physical activities is one of the ways of reducing stress.
 It can also facilitate flexible emotional stability.